blmoore/3dgenome/README.md

 ## blmR

-These scripts rely on an ad-hoc R package I've written called "blmR".
+These scripts rely on an _ad hoc_ R package I've written called "blmR".
 To install, use the `devtools` package:

 ```r
 devtools::install_github("blmR", "blmoore")